Hairy Bikers Beef Stifado Slow Cooker Recipe

 Instructions

-5. Remove bay leaves before serving.
+5. Finish and serve: Remove the bay leaves before serving.
+Ladle into warm bowls with your chosen side.

 Leave a Reply